 Some economists have described addiction as rational [109], in that addicts take the future consequences of their behaviour into account and have stable preferences.
 In rational addiction theory, addiction arises because the quantities of the addictive good consumed at different time periods are complements, which can lead to unstable states.
 This accounts for binges of consumption.
-Assuming rationality allows us to predict behaviour much better than not assuming it, unless we can predict the specific way in which people will be irrational [687].
+Assuming rationality allows us to predict behaviour much better than not assuming it unless we can predict the specific way in which people will be irrational [687].
 A contribution of rational addiction theory [109; 110] was therefore to consider price as a major influence on the consumption of addictive drugs [705].
-However, the premise that drug addicts choose rationally, maximising their total happiness, has been criticised [119; 705; 706].
+However, the premise that drug addicts choose rationally, maximizing their total happiness, has been criticized [119; 705; 706].
 Certainly, humans do not always choose according to rational norms.
 They deviate from the optimum when making decisions [707-710] because human cognitive abilities are limited ('bounded rationality') and because people frequently make choices that are not in their long-term interest ('bounded willpower').

 In particular, humans and animals do not discount the future in a consistent way [111; 113].
-It is rational to value future rewards somewhat less than immediate rewards (Error!
-Reference source not found.a).
-Steep temporal discounting (temporal 'myopia' or short-sightedness) leads to short-termism and impulsive choice (Error!
-Reference source not found.b).
-The shape of the temporal discounting function is also very important (Error!
-Reference source not found.c).
+It is rational to value future rewards somewhat less than immediate rewards (Figure 5a).
+Steep temporal discounting (temporal 'myopia' or short-sightedness) leads to shorttermism and impulsive choice (Figure 5b).
+The shape of the temporal discounting function is also very important (Figure 5c).
 Simple economic models assume exponential temporal discounting, which leads to preferences that are temporally consistent (what is preferred at time x is also preferred at time y).
 But animals and people actually exhibit hyperbolic temporal discounting [113; 711-714].
-This leads to preferences [111-113; 715] that depend on when a choice is made (preference reversal; Error!
-Reference source not found.d).
-Therefore, many major behavioural economic theories of addiction [111-117] emphasise that addiction results from the maximisation of shortterm rather than long-term utility [118; 705], with preferences that are inconsistent over time thanks to hyperbolic discounting, and that drug addictions [689] are bad because the short-term selection of drugs leads to lower long-term overall utility.
-Consumption of drugs reduces the value of future activities - the 'primrose path' to addiction (Error!
-Reference source not found.).
+This leads to preferences [111-113; 715] that depend on when a choice is made (preference reversal; Figure 5d).
+Therefore, many major behavioural economic theories of addiction [111-117] emphasize that addiction results from the maximization of short-term rather than long-term utility [118; 705], with preferences that are inconsistent over time thanks to hyperbolic discounting, and that drug addictions [689] are bad because short-term selection of drugs leads to lower longterm overall utility.
+Consumption of drugs reduces the value of future activities - the 'primrose path' to addiction (Figure 6).
 Knowing that one is predisposed to be temporally inconsistent allows the use of self-control strategies [111; 119; 716], such as precommitment to a particular course of action, which improve long-term utility.

 Economic theories of addiction are also relevant when considering the extent to which drug use is voluntary.
 The diagnostic criteria for drug dependence [256] include a compulsion to take a drug, yet drug use can be voluntary.
-Drug use certainly has utility to the user.
-It may take the form of euphoria, enhanced social experiences, or enhanced intellectual performance [2].
+Drug use certainly has utility to the user; this may be in the form of euphoria, enhanced social experiences, or enhanced intellectual performance [2].
 It is debatable whether even addicts take drugs involuntarily.
 Just because someone says they don't want to smoke and then later smokes doesn't mean they're smoking involuntarily - it might simply be that they're inconsistent [717; 718].
 Furthermore, not everyone who smokes wants to give up.
 Appreciating these differences leads to a broader classification of addiction (Figure 7).